 What is Segment?

-Segment is a Customer Data Platform (CDP), which means that we provide a service that simplifies collecting and using data from the users of your digital properties (websites, apps, etc).
+Segment is a Customer Data Platform (CDP), which means that it provide a service that simplifies collecting and using data from the users of your digital properties (websites, apps, etc).
 With Segment, you can collect, transform, send, and archive your first-party customer data.
-We simplify the process of collecting data and hooking up new tools, allowing you to spend more time using your data, and less time trying to collect it.
+Segment simplifies the process of collecting data and hooking up new tools, allowing you to spend more time using your data, and less time trying to collect it.

 You can also enrich the customer data you collect by connecting data from your other tools, and then aggregate it to monitor performance, inform decision-making processes, and create uniquely customized user experiences.
-You can also use Personas, our identity resolution tool, to unify data from individual users to gain a wholistic understanding of their actions.
+You can also use Profiles, Segment’s identity resolution tool, to unify data from individual users to gain a wholistic understanding of their actions.

 What does it do?

-In its very simplest form, Segment generates messages about what’s happening in your site or app, then translates the content of those messages into different formats for use by other tools (which we call ‘Destinations’), and transmits messages to those tools.
+In its very simplest form, Segment generates messages about what’s happening in your site or app, then translates the content of those messages into different formats for use by other tools (called ‘Destinations’), and transmits messages to those tools.
 The Segment servers also archive a copy of the data, and can send data to your storage systems (such as databases, warehouses, or bulk-storage buckets).

 How does Segment work?

-Segment’s libraries generate and send messages to our tracking API in JSON format.
-We provide a standard structure for the basic API calls, along with a recommended JSON structure (also known as the ‘Spec’, a type of schema) that helps keep the most important parts of your data consistent, while allowing great flexibility in what other information you collect and where.
+Segment’s libraries generate and send messages to the tracking API in JSON format.
+Segment provides a standard structure for the basic API calls, along with a recommended JSON structure (also known as the ‘Spec’, a type of schema) that helps keep the most important parts of your data consistent, while allowing great flexibility in what other information you collect and where.